Editorial Standards

 Where, When, And How To File

-- Mail or fax to the exact address on your notice, or, if offered, upload through the IRS Document Upload Tool using the access code on the letter.
+- Mail or fax to the exact address for requesting a hearing shown on your notice, which is different from the payment address, or, if offered, upload through the IRS Document Upload Tool using the access code on the letter.

 - For levy notices, get a postmark within 30 days of the notice date.
 For lien notices, get a postmark within 30 days after the first five business days following the filing of the lien.

-- If you are outside the CDP window, check Equivalent Hearing and submit within one year to preserve an administrative review, understanding that collection can continue.
+- If you are outside the CDP window, check Equivalent Hearing and submit within one year of the CDP levy notice (or within one year plus five business days from the NFTL filing date for lien notices) to preserve an administrative review, understanding that collection can continue.

 CDP vs. Equivalent Hearing, Side‑By‑Side